Meaning of Last Letter of UK National Insurance Number (Your Personal NINO)

 What is NINO?
 Who Pays National Insurance?

-National Insurance is paid by everyone working in the UK who earns over a certain amount.
-The contributions are recorded centrally and they determine eligibility for all health and social security benefits including the State Pension.
+National Insurance (NI) is paid by everyone working in the UK who earns over a certain amount.
+The payments are recorded centrally and they determine eligibility for all health and social security benefits including the State Pension.

 Do you know your National Insurance number off by heart?